tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 ## Breaking changes

-purrrr 1.0.0 was an opportunity to really refine the core purrrpose of purrr, making it more purrrsimonious by moving a number of functions to purrrgatory.
-We've done our best to ensure that changes are not cat-istrophic, which I can now explain, having got these puns out of my system.
+purrrr 1.0.0 was an opportunity to really refine its core purpose: facilitating functional programming in R. This release is more aggressive than usual because a 1.0.0 release is our opportunity to make bigger changes in order to form a strong foundation for the next 10+ years.

-This release is more aggressive than usual because a 1.0.0 release is our opportunity to make bigger changes that form a strong foundation for the next 10 years.
 These changes will break some existing code, but we've done our best to make it affect as little code as possible.
-For example, I [made pull requests](https://github.com/tidyverse/purrr/issues/969) to all \~40 CRAN packages (out of \~1,400) that purrr 1.0.0 broke.
-Making these fixes helped give me confidence that while we're deprecating quite a few functions and changing a few special cases, it shouldn't affect too much code in the wild.
+Out of the \~1400 CRAN packages that user purrr, only \~40 were negatively affected, and I [made pull requests](https://github.com/tidyverse/purrr/issues/969) to fix them all.
+Making these fixes helped give me confidence that, though we're deprecating quite a few functions and changing a few special cases, it shouldn't affect too much code in the wild.

 There are four important changes that you should be aware of:

 -   [`pluck()`](https://purrr.tidyverse.org/reference/pluck.html) behaves differently when extracting 0-length vectors.
--   The map function family uses the tidyverse rules for coercion and recycling.
+-   The [`map()`](https://purrr.tidyverse.org/reference/map.html) family uses the tidyverse rules for coercion and recycling.
 -   All functions that modify lists handle `NULL` consistently.
 -   We've deprecated functions that aren't related to the core purpose of purr.

 ### pluck and zero-length vectors

 Previously, [`pluck()`](https://purrr.tidyverse.org/reference/pluck.html) replaced 0-length vectors with the value of `default`.
-Now `default` is only use for `NULL`s and absent elements:
+Now `default` is only used for `NULL`s and absent elements:

 <div class="highlight">